cswksu/pathPlanningUdacity/README.md

 #### Spline generation

 The code then generates a spline with roughly 2 seconds of planned path.
 Assuming no lane change, the code generates a spline along the center of the lane.
-If a lane change is occuring, the spline is drawn that its end point is in the center of the target lane.
+If a lane change is occuring, the spline is drawn that its end point is in the center of the target lane using a Jerk Minimizing Trajectory (code in helper file).
 Currently, 5 points are generated for the spline.

 #### Transformation